This content is intended to serve as general information; it is not legal advice nor intended as legal advice.

 IF YOU ARE APPROACHED BY LAW ENFORCEMENT

 Be conscientious about your actions.
-Don’t argue: Anything you say or do can be used against you.
+Don’t argue, resist, or obstruct the police, even if you believe they are violating your rights: Anything you say or do can be used against you.
 Arguing or fighting may give police an excuse to arrest you.

 • On foot: If you are stopped while you are on foot and have not been detained, you are not required to answer officers’ questions.

-• Being detained: If the police detain you, you may be required to provide your name.
+• Being detained: If the police detain you, you may be required to identify yourself.
 Ask if you are under arrest.
-If so, ask to see a lawyer.
+If so, ask to see a lawyer and otherwise remain silent and do not say or sign anything without a lawyer.
 If not, ask if you are free to leave.
 If you are stopped while driving and do not provide a driver’s license when a police officer asks for it, you will need to provide, if asked by the officer, your: name, driver’s license number, residence address, or date of birth.